East Coast

 You won’t have to wait until Halloween in Salem for the Haunted Happenings Parade.
 In fact, if you want to see it, you need to start making plans very soon.
 That’s because this annual parade is always held on the first Thursday of October.
 In case you do want to go, you’ll be in for a treat, and maybe a few tricks.
 In addition to a Halloween parade with floats and costumed marchers, there will be live music, great food and even some witches.
 The Chamber of Commerce-led parade begins in Shetland Park, continues by many local attractions and ends at the Salem Common.
 This event to kickstart the season is free and completely family friendly.

-California, East Coast, Museums
+California, East Coast, Travel

-East Coast, Food and Wine, Hotels, Museums
+East Coast, Food and Wine, Museums